kaplad/say_hello_to_git/README.md

-one more time say hello
+one more time say hello hello

+oleksii say hello